0x000m/0x000m.github.io/testing.md

         Some recent examples:

-        - Clinton's Executive Order today which limits advertising of cigarettes, limits the display of tobacco-related symbols and words on t-shirts, baseball caps, billboards, and publically visible signs at sports events.
+        <p>- Clinton's Executive Order today which limits advertising of
+        cigarettes, limits the display of tobacco-related symbols and words on t-shirts, baseball caps, billboards, and publically visible signs at sports events.
 (There were all kinds of details, most of them blatantly in violation of the First Amendment.
-I half -watched the Clinton announcement, but didn't take notes...consult your newspaper or the Web.)
+I half -watched the Clinton announcement, but didn't take notes...consult your newspaper or the Web.)</p>

         The critical phrase: "We have to protect the children."